Elevate Your Running with Pilates: A Comprehensive Guide

 The Core Connection: More Than Just Abs

-When we talk about "core" in Pilates, we're not just referring to your six-pack abs.
-The core encompasses your entire trunk – including your deep abdominal muscles, back muscles, pelvic floor, and diaphragm.
-This powerhouse region is your body's natural corset, providing stability and power transfer from your upper body to your lower body with every step.
+When I talk about "core" in Pilates, I'm not just referring to my six-pack abs.
+The core encompasses my entire trunk – including deep abdominal muscles, back muscles, pelvic floor, and diaphragm.
+This powerhouse region is my body's natural corset, providing stability and power transfer from my upper body to my lower body with every step.

 Maintain better posture during long runs